Yaqiang Cao (曹亚强), Ph.D.

 Yaqiang started his college education in bioengineering, but he discovered his passion for mathematical modeling and coding while participating in competitions such as CUMCM.
 This led him to the field of computational biology, where he earned his PhD from the CAS-MPG Partner Institute for Computational Biology with Dr. Jing-Dong Jackie Han.
 Currently, he works as a bioinformatics postdoc with Dr.Keji Zhao at the NHLBI/NIH, where he studies the chromatin interaction landscapes of human and mouse immune cells, specifically T cells.

-Yaqiang is a bioinformatics expert with over ten years of experience in utilizing and interpreting deep sequencing technologies, including RNA-seq, ChIP-seq, DNase-seq, ATAC-seq, Hi-C, Hi-TrAC, 10X scRNA-seq, and etc, to study transcription regulation across various biological processes.
+Yaqiang is a bioinformatics expert with over ten years of experience in utilizing and interpreting deep sequencing technologies, including RNA-seq, ChIP-seq, DNase-seq, ATAC-seq, MNase-seq, Hi-C, Hi-TrAC, STARR-seq, 10X scRNA-seq, and etc, to study transcription regulation across various biological processes.
 During his Ph.D. studies, he focused on investigating the epigenetic roles of human transposable elements.
 Currently, he is working on unraveling the chromatin interaction patterns of human and mouse cells, with a focus on T cells.
 By closely collaborating with his wet-lab colleagues, Yaqiang analyzes and integrates sequencing data to gain new biological insights, and develops cutting-edge analysis methods for new chromatin 1D and 3D profiling sequencing protocols.

 Yaqiang's early research interests centered on data mining, machine learning from large-scale sequencing data, and developing bioinformatics tools while working in Dr. Han's lab.
 During his postdoctoral training with Dr. Zhao, his focus shifted towards developing sequencing-based methodologies and studying T-cell immunology.

-Yaqiang has published several research articles as the first or co-first author in prominent journals, including Immunity (2024 & 2023[cover]), Nucleic Acids Research (2023, 2022, 2020), Nature Communications (2022), Blood (2020[Plenary Paper]), Bioinformatics (2020), and Genome Research (2019).
+Yaqiang has published several research articles as the first or co-first author in prominent journals, including Immunity (2024 & 2023[cover]), Nature Cell Biology (2024), Nucleic Acids Research (2023, 2022, 2020), Nature Communications (2022), Blood (2020[Plenary Paper]), Bioinformatics (2020), and Genome Research (2019).
 Additionally, he has contributed to several other impactful research papers as a collaborator, published in prestigious journals such as Science (2022), Immunity (2022a and b), Nature Cell Biology (2022), Nature Metabolism (2020), Science Advances (2020), Cell Reports (2019), and Cell Research (2015).

 Experience and Education Background